 Description

-Long time to build but my belief is not upgrading too often, If it plays good from the start it will get better with time.
+Long time to build but my belief is not upgrading too often.

-Any thoughts for room treatment will have to wait when moving to a new place with a bigger room, in the meantime i want to further increase my vinyl collection.
+Any thoughts for room treatment or possible upgrades will have to wait till moving to a new and dedicated area.

 Read more...